-- Many players enroll in Tuesday Pacific and Thursday Atlantic. - Many players enroll in Monday Minuteman and Metro. - There are many players who enroll in the Monday Minuteman and the Thursday Atlantic and don't play either the Pacific or Metro. - Many players enroll in a Saturday division and one or more weekday divisions
+- Many players enroll in both Tuesday Pacific and Thursday Atlantic. - Many players enroll in both Monday Minuteman and Wednesday Pioneers. - There are many players who enroll in the Monday Minuteman and the Thursday Atlantic and don't play either the Pacific or Pioneers. - Many players enroll in a Saturday division and one or more weekday divisions.